ngxs/store/docs/plugins/websocket.md

 Here is a list of all the available actions you have:

 - `ConnectWebSocket`: Dispatch this action when you want to init the web socket.
 Optionally pass URL here.
-- `DisconnectWebSocket`: Dispatch this Action to disconnect a websockets.
+- `DisconnectWebSocket`: Dispatch this Action to disconnect a web socket.
+- `WebSocketConnected`: Action dispatched when a web socket is connected.
-- `WebSocketDisconnected`: Action dispatched when web socket is disconnected.
+- `WebSocketDisconnected`: Action dispatched when a web socket is disconnected.
 Use its handler for reconnecting.
 - `SendWebSocketMessage`: Send a message to the server.
 - `WebsocketMessageError`: Action dispatched by this plugin when an error ocurrs upon receiving a message.
 - `WebSocketConnectionUpdated`: Action dispatched by this plugin when a new connection is created on top of an existing one.
 Existing connection is closing.